Bluesoup | How To Report On Ad Campaign Results (and Prove ROI) |…

 Using automation and AI in reporting

-But remember, automation works best when paired with human insight.
-These tools are excellent at flagging unusual patterns, but understanding why they matter and deciding how to respond still depends on your expertise as a marketer.
+However, automation is most effective when paired with human insight.
+While these tools are excellent at detecting anomalies or unusual patterns, interpreting their significance and knowing how to act still relies on your expertise as a marketer.

 Making reports actionable

-Finally, make sure there's clear ownership for each recommendation.
-Use your future reports to check in on progress, creating accountability and supporting an ongoing cycle of improvement.
+Make sure each action has a clear owner and use future reports to check progress.
+This creates accountability and supports an ongoing cycle of improvement.

 Tools and platforms for better reporting